PostHog/posthog.com/contents/product-engineers/mobile-app-metrics.md

 - How does latency vary across different devices and network conditions?
 - Are there specific features or interactions that contribute to increased latency?

-**How to track it:** Whenver you make an API request, capture an event with time taken to receive a response.
+**How to track it:** Whenever you make an API request, capture an event with time taken to receive a response.
 Then create a [trend](/docs/product-analytics/trends/overview) and set the aggregation type to `Property value - average`.
 Select the response time property.

 <ProductScreenshot
     imageLight = "https://res.cloudinary.com/dmukukwp6/image/upload/v1726653011/posthog.com/contents/Screenshot_2024-09-18_at_10.48.50_AM.png"